Updated April 29, 2020

 This question can be valuable to help gauge a potential adopter’s values with regards to animals, especially A species or specific breed of animal that is raised by humans for the use of their bodies or what comes from their bodies..
-As farmed animal sanctuaries take in individuals who are exploited for their flesh or what comes from them, this question can quickly help identify potential adopters who may pose a risk to adopted residents.
+As Animal sanctuaries that primarily care for rescued animals that were farmed by humans. take in individuals who are exploited for their flesh or what comes from them, this question can quickly help identify potential adopters who may pose a risk to adopted residents.
 However, some sanctuaries may not include this line of questioning, believing that there could potentially be good lifelong homes that do not necessarily follow certain lifestyles, or that it would be difficult to verify this information as it is, giving less value to the line of questioning.

 “What is your annual household budget?”

 Some sanctuaries wish to know this information in order to have a sense of what financial resources a potential adopter could have to budget for appropriate care of residents.
 Other sanctuaries find this question too sensitive or potentially invasive to include, especially early on in an adoption process.